ec-europa/europa-component-library/framework/components/ecl-footers/README.md

 **Custom footer**

-- never add navigation to the custom footer
+- do not try to reflect the navigation structure of the site in the footer
-- never add the site map
 - don't exceed 2 lines of links